kingwell47/portfolio/markdown/room.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size.
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page.
-- Navigate the slider using either their mouse/trackpad or keyboard
+- Navigate the slider using either their mouse/trackpad or keyboard.

+Additional things I did:

+- The slider automatically slides forward after a set interval.

 ### Links